abduh3131/scroot/scroot/README.md

    The application now bootstraps itself: it scans your hardware, detects whether you are running native Ubuntu, Ubuntu-on-WSL, or Jetson JetPack, initializes the configuration file if this is your first run, and installs the dependency profile that best matches your compute tier.
 The setup flow also prepares the Advisor backend you selected—if Torch/Transformers are not available it automatically pivots to the lightweight heuristic Advisor so you can still launch safely.
 If the host Python refuses system-wide installs (PEP 668 “externally managed environment”), the bootstrapper automatically provisions `.venv/` and re-runs the install inside that sandbox so the GUI still opens with a single command.
 Subsequent launches reuse the cached install unless you switch profiles, so you can jump straight into the GUI.
 You can override the defaults at any time and re-run the setup if you swap hardware.
 The **Vehicle Envelope** panel lets you describe your scooter/cart, enter width/length/height, set a preferred side margin, and calibrate how wide the vehicle looks in the camera at a known distance so the Advisor understands real clearance.

 3. **Open the *Launch* tab** to start the autonomy stack.
 Choose your camera index, tweak the frame size or FPS if needed, and press **Start Pilot**.
 Logs from the pilot appear in real time inside the GUI.
 The live feed now renders lane boundaries, projected trajectory lines, throttle/brake gauges, actuator readouts, advisor verdicts, and any GPS sub-goal bias on top of the camera stream.
 Drag the pane dividers to resize the camera feed, advisor console, or log window, and scroll the control column when space is tight.
 Use the messaging panel to see what the advisor plans (ALLOW/AMEND/BLOCK) and send natural-language directives back.
 The launch controls expose the lightweight or VLM advisor profiles, GPS toggles/serial settings, Advisor mode (normal/strict), Safety Mindset toggle, Ambient cruising, Riding Companion persona, and a **Telemetry Log Folder** picker—choose a directory there to stream a live CSV of every control tick.
 When no GPU or Transformers packages are present the GUI nudges you toward the ultra-light advisor profile automatically so constrained laptops still get responsive safety guidance.
+   The CSV now opens with a meta row describing the detected platform, GPU fallback status, and the selected camera mode before per-tick telemetry begins.

 ### Automated environment detection